-Let's analyze, in terms of quantum code, how the Get/Set methods should be used, depending if you are using a hardcoded key, or the key from a Blackboard node:
+Let's analyze, in terms of quantum code, how the Get/Set methods should be used, depending on whether a hardcoded string key, or the key from a Blackboard node are used:

-// -- Using hardcoded keys: -- var bbComponent = f.Unsafe.GetPointer<AIBlackboardComponent>(entityRef); // To read var value = bbComponent->GetInteger(frame, "someKey"); // To write bbComponent->Set(frame, "someKey", value); // -- Using keys from Blackboard nodes: -- public AIBlackboardValueKey PickupsKey; // To read var value = bbComponent->GetInteger(frame, PickupsKey.Key); // To write bbComponent->Set(frame, PickupsKey.Key, value);
+// -- Using hardcoded keys -- var bbComponent = f.Unsafe.GetPointer<AIBlackboardComponent>(entityRef); // Reading var value = bbComponent->GetInteger(frame, "someKey"); // Writing bbComponent->Set(frame, "someKey", value); // -- Using keys from Blackboard nodes -- public AIBlackboardValueKey PickupsKey; // Reading var value = bbComponent->GetInteger(frame, PickupsKey.Key); // Writing bbComponent->Set(frame, PickupsKey.Key, value);

-With that new field declared, you can go to the Visual Editor and link it to any Blackboard Node's
+With that new field declared, it is possible to link it directly with a Blackboard Node's

 Besides of using the

-Key slot like this, it is also possible to link the
+Key slot as explained, it is also possible to link the

-Value slot to define fields of that same type (an integer blackboard variable linked to an integer field on some Action/Decision, for example).
+Value slot to define fields of that same type (an integer blackboard variable linked to an integer field on some nodes such as Actions, BTLeaf, Response Curves, etc).
 The

-Default value defined on the left panel is the value which will be baked into the asset.
+Default value defined on the left panel is the value which will be used (baked into the target node asset).